Top 10 Traditional British Dishes

 Roast Dinner

-Roast dinner is a British dinner dish, it is considered a traditional English meal or people also call it Sunday Roast, when all family members gather together to enjoy food.
+Roast dinner is a Traditional British dinner dish, it is considered a traditional English meal or people also call it Sunday Roast, when all family members gather together to enjoy food.
 Dinner is served including roast meat, mashed potatoes, roast potatoes, and side dishes such as Yorkshire pudding, stuffing, and gravy.
 British people eat Brussels sprouts, cabbage, carrots, cauliflower, parsnips, or peas.
 Apple sauce, mint sauce, or red currant sauce are used as condiments.

 Sunday roast can be considered one of the two traditional dishes that British people love most from the Yorkshire region.
 People here have a habit of holding a sumptuous party after going to church on Sunday.
 Perhaps, these traditional Christian religious rules created the Sunday Roast Dinner, to mark a fasting cycle before the Sunday service and reward oneself with a large meal to end the period. fast afterward.